 Continually reigning in customer and development team expectations to the core components of the MVP is key to your application deployment success.
 MVP has to be the focus of every discussion, every strategy session, every architecture design meeting and after every application testing scenario.
 If you don’t customer expectations tend to bleed into future versions and the project is delayed and customers get frustrated.

 I’ve learned that documentation is critical to delivering MVP.
 Document the big picture application as well as the MVP.
 Think of it as your blueprint that focuses on the immediate build requirements, that can stand alone, but shows future build requirements that you need to consider.
 Your application blueprint will protect the short term goal of MVP while planning for the bigger solution.

 This became very evident in a recent project our team completed for one of our automotive customers.
 Our customer had a vision for MVP but had difficulty mentally separating MVP from the enterprise solution that was the ultimate goal.
 Every time we met they would say “this is great but what about these features?”
 Totally disregarding what had been accomplished and moving towards the bigger picture.
 Fortunately we had not only documented MVP and the bigger picture application, we had prioritized the feature list of each.
 Because of our documentation we were able to demonstrate that we were on track and their requests were bleeding outside of the approved MVP capabilities they had helped defined and prioritize.
 Defining and documenting the customer MVP not only kept the project on track it also kept expectations in check.

-Zenware, Inc. is a Boise Idaho based company that specializes In custom mobile software development, custom iOS development, custom Android development, iPad software development, iPhone software development, custom web development, web hosting and SaaS based work order management software.
-We also have a powerful line up of off-the-shelf mobile cloud solutions; ZenTouch, and ZWarehouse
+Zenware Inc. is a Boise Idaho based company that specializes In custom mobile software development, custom iOS development, custom Android development, iPad software development, iPhone software development, custom web development, web hosting and SaaS based work order management software.
+We also have a powerful line up of off-the-shelf mobile cloud solutions; ZenTouch now RoadFS, and ZWarehouse